DHTMLX/gantt-docs/data/api/gantt_drag_timeline_config.md

 };
 ~~~

-- **useKey** - (string|boolean) if the property is specified, scrolling the timeline will be activated only when the specified modifier key is pressed.
+- <span class=subproperty>**useKey**</span> - (*string | boolean*) - if the property is specified, scrolling the timeline will be activated only when the specified modifier key is pressed.
 Supported values: "ctrlKey", "shiftKey", "metaKey", "altKey".

 @relatedsample: